michal-alenowicz/photo-assistant/README.md

 ## General
 A proof-of-concept app in Python (using Streamlit for UI) for generating short journalistic captions and tags for images.
-The current verison is based on Google Cloud Vision API + OpenAI API.
+The current version is based on Google Cloud Vision API + OpenAI API.
 Azure Image Analysis was also extensively tested; an alternative Azure implementation exists on a branch.
 Sorry, for now the UI and the output captions/tags are **Polish only**!
 English language support will be implemented soon.

 **Demo currently deployed to Streamlit Community Cloud: [check it out](https://photo-assistant-yjmeumynuaydjxhcu43swk.streamlit.app).** This one will not store your images/data.
 <br>